Financial Services Analytics (FSAN)

-The Ph.D. in FSAN is a cross-disciplinary program offered by the Alfred Lerner College of Business and Economics and the College of Engineering at the University of Delaware, and was funded in part by a grant from JPMorgan Chase.
+The Ph.D. in Financial Services Analytics (FSAN) is a cross-disciplinary program offered by the Alfred Lerner College of Business and Economics and the College of Engineering at the University of Delaware, and was funded in part by a grant from JPMorgan Chase.
 The program is the first of its kind and will take a lead in shaping and defining the research area of FSAN.
 It will develop fundamental theories of FSAN, create new data-driven decision-making tools and technologies for financial services industry, and train researchers and professionals.

-The Global Enterprise Technology minor and GET Immersion Internship enhance the education of undergraduate students in all majors across the University of Delaware in the use and deployment of computer systems used in global organizations.
+The minor in Global Enterprise Technology and GET Immersion Internship enhance the education of undergraduate students in all majors across the University of Delaware in the use and deployment of computer systems used in global organizations.
 GET prepares students for successful careers in large-scale, technology-leveraged global operating environments.
 The GET curriculum focuses on five key areas: enterprise systems knowledge and skills; large-scale software development and project management; data management and modeling; problem-solving skills and virtual teamwork, collaboration and communication.
 Students do not need to be a GET minor to participate in the GET Immersion Internship.

 Students with strong quantitative interests are encouraged to consider the mathematics and economics program (MAEC) in the College of Arts and Sciences.
 Details of this program are provided in the Undergraduate Course Catalog and the Department of Mathematical Sciences.